aholachek/tutorial/better-call-saul/README.md

 set_global_service_context(service_context)
 ```

-This will use an open source model for embedding rather than the default, paid OpenAI model.

-2. Next, add another cell with the following code underneath the cell you just added:
+1. Next, replace the cell with the comment `#stub out the index for demo purposes` with the following content:

 ```python
 import json